falkowich/100-days-of-code/log.md

 ### Day 6: September 02, 2021

 #### Planned Today

 Se what's needed to get som more experience with static typing.
 Check out mypy and dig deeper in pydantic outside FastAPI.

 #### Today's Progress

+Well, nothing real.
+Only reading documentation and turorials.

 #### Thoughts

+The normal (for me) non motivated aftereffect when finishing something planned.
+Where there are so many projects to do, I think it's always hard to choose what to pick and focus on that.

 ## Link(s) to work